BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 [Quick response codes (QR)](https://en.wikipedia.org/wiki/QR_code) encode a payment request into a scannable graphic.
 QR codes should be large enough and have high contrast with your application's background so they can be easily scanned.

-Uppercasing payment request data will result in less complex, more easily scannable, QR codes.
-Another option to make QR codes easier to scan is having users screen brightness turn up when on the screen.
+Uppercasing `bech32` strings in the payment request data will result in less complex, more easily scannable QR codes.
+Automatically increasing screen brightness when displaying the QR code further improves scannability.

 ### Plaintext